Become-A-Cloud-Developer/become-a-cloud-developer.github.io/content/clo/2. Basic Cloud Applications/1. Tutorials/Use A Reverse Proxy In Front of the App.md

 - Familiarity with Azure portal, cloud networking, and SSH.
 - Basic knowledge of Nginx.

 In order to "set the table" so that we can verify that the reverse proxy works as expected, let's create two VMs - one Application Server and one Reverse Proxy.
-These two servers should be conneccted to the same subnet in this example.
+These two servers should be connected to the same subnet in this example.

 ### 1. **Provision the Virtual Network**